a-teshome/NovaTech-Electronics/README.md

 - **Low Months**: **October and February** regularly saw lower sales. **October 2022** was particularly weak, with significant YoY declines (**Revenue: $178K, -72% YoY; Orders: 825, down from 2.5K YoY; AOV: $216**).
 This pronounced decline represents an unusual deviation from expected seasonal patterns that warrants further investigation.

 ## Loyalty Program Evaluation
-Initially comprising just **12% of users and orders in 2019**, loyalty adoption grew significantly surpassing non-loyalty share by 2021 (**56% loyalty vs. 44% non-loyalty**).
-During the peak-pandemic growth of 2020, loyalty customers contributed substantially (**29% of revenue, 38% of orders**), **becoming essential to revenue stability**.
-In subsequent downturn periods (particularly 2022), loyalty members showed resilience, consistently accounting for a greater proportion of total revenue (**55%**) and orders (**52%**) compared to non-loyalty members.
-However, throughout the analysis period, loyalty customers averaged slightly lower AOVs (**$240**) compared to non-loyalty (**$275**).
-Nonetheless, the steady revenue stream provided by loyalty customers, especially during challenging market conditions, validates continued strategic investment in the loyalty program.
-> Add table with monthly values including AOV and refunds for a better comparison.
+Initially comprising just 12% of revenue and orders in 2019, the loyalty program significantly increased its adoption, surpassing non-loyalty share by 2021 (55% loyalty vs. 45% non-loyalty orders; 53% vs. 47% revenue).
+During peak-pandemic conditions (2020), loyalty members notably boosted their contribution (29% revenue, 38% orders), becoming critical to revenue stability.
+While loyalty average order value (AOV) over the full period ($240) trailed non-loyalty ($275), recent data indicates notable improvement.
+By 2022, loyalty members were spending, on average, $30 more per order than non-loyalty customers ($245 loyalty vs. $214 non-loyalty).
+Loyalty customers sustained this higher monthly AOV consistently from April 2021 through September 2022.
+In the challenging market conditions of 2022, loyalty customers demonstrated resilience, consistently representing the majority share of revenue (55%) and orders (52%).
+The upward trend in loyalty AOV, coupled with robust order volume, indicates increased profitability and validates ongoing strategic investment in strengthening and expanding the loyalty program.

 ## Refund Impact
 Refunds represented **5% of total orders** (~ 5K orders) and **8% of total revenue** (~ $2M) from 2019 to 2022.
 Refund rates peaked significantly in 2020 (**9% orders, 13% revenue**), due the substantial pandemic-driven sales surge, before stabilizing in 2021.
 Notably, zero refunds were reported for 2022, indicating possible data collection or operational gaps requiring investigation.